|

 Good photography

-may happen from 'accidents', the more photographs that you take, the better a photographer you
+comes with experience.
+While some great and effective shots result from mere 'accidents', the more photographs that you take, the better a photographer you

 are likely to become.
 Many opportunist shots occur in the passage of everyday

-life and travel, so a serious or keen photographer should have at least one camera available as
+life and travel, so a serious photographer should have at least one camera available all

 New